Learn how to optimise your CV for Applicant Tracking Systems (ATS) to increase your chances of landing an interview in...

 Why does my CV need to be ATS optimised?
 When applying for a job, your CV is your first chance to make …

-When writing a resume, its important to make sure you are creating an effective document that will grab the attention of a potential employer and make you stand out from the competition.
+When writing a resume, it’s important to make sure you are creating an effective document that will grab the attention of a potential employer and make you stand out from the competition.
 The last thing you want to do is fill up your resume with common cliches that could potentially damage your chances of getting an interview.

 I have spent the last 10 years supporting companies ranging from start-ups to Fortune 500 companies to find and the best talent around the world.